-Pass - click it to have an inquiry for data transmission between the hosts located on both sides of VPN Tunnel while connecting.
-Block - When there is conflict occurred between the hosts on both sides of VPN Tunnel in connecting, such function can block data transmission of Netbios Naming Packet inside the tunnel.
+- Pass click it to have an inquiry for data transmission between the hosts located on both sides of VPN Tunnel while connecting. - Block When there is conflict occurred between the hosts on both sides of VPN Tunnel in connecting, such function can block data transmission of Netbios Naming Packet inside the tunnel.

-Multicast via VPN

-Some programs might send multicast packets via VPN
+Multicast via VPN - Some programs might send multicast packets via VPN connection.

-connection.

-Pass - Click this button to let multicast packets pass through the router.

-Block - This is default setting.
+- Pass Click this button to let multicast packets pass through the router. - Block This is default setting.
 Click this button to let multicast packets be blocked by the router.

-Call Direction Specify the allowed call direction of this LAN-to-LAN profile.
+Call Direction - Specify the allowed call direction of this LAN-to-LAN profile.

+- Both:-initiator/responder

-Both:-initiator/responder Dial-Out- initiator only Dial-In- responder only.
+- Dial-Out- initiator only

+- Dial-In- responder only.

-Always On or Idle Timeout Always On-Check to enable router always keep VPN connection.
+Always On-Check to enable router always keep VPN connection.